PerkinElmer first-quarter profit tops Wall Street view

 Lennar Corp , the second-largest U.S. homebuilder, reported a higher-than-expected quarterly profit as the housing market benefited from an improving job market and rising wages.

-Scientific instruments maker PerkinElmer Inc (PKI.N) reported a higher-than-expected quarterly profit on Thursday, helped by increased demand for its medical diagnostics products and continued double-digit growth in China.
+Scientific instruments maker PerkinElmer Inc (PKI.N) on Thursday reported a higher-than-expected first-quarter profit, helped by increased demand for its medical diagnostics products and continued double-digit growth in China.

-"We're off to a solid start.
-I think we're going to see accelerating growth this year and that will translate into a strong bottom line," PerkinElmer Chief Executive Robert Friel said in a telephone interview.

-The company, which also sells environmental testing products, posted a first-quarter net profit of $34.2 million, or 30 cents a share, compared with a profit of $32.2 million, or 28 cents a share, a year earlier.
+The company, which also sells environmental testing products, posted a net profit of $34.2 million, or 30 cents per share, compared with a profit of $32.2 million, or 28 cents per share, a year ago.

-Excluding one-time items, PerkinElmer said it had adjusted earnings of 46 cents per share, topping analysts' average expectations by 2 cents, according to Thomson Reuters I/B/E/S.
+Excluding one-time items, PerkinElmer said it had adjusted earnings of 46 cents per share.
+Analysts on average had expected 44 cents per share, according to Thomson Reuters I/B/E/S.

 Revenue for the quarter rose 5 percent to $531.9 million, edging past Wall Street estimates of $531.3 million.